-Alien Registration Numbers, also known as A-numbers, are exclusive identification numbers assigned to immigrants.
+Alien Registration Number, also known as A-number, is an exclusive identification number assigned to an immigrant.
 The A-number is assigned to noncitizens at the time their A-file is created with USCIS.
 It is an “A” followed by a unique set of seven, -eight- or nine-digit numbers.
 For example,

 A12 345 678

 The A-number for an individual will not change but may be referred to interchangeably as a “USCIS number”, “alien registration number”, or “alien number”.

 A #, Alien Number, USCIS Number, are They all the Same?